apache/cloudstack-documentation/source/adminguide/virtual_machines.rst

 Virtual Machine Backups
 -----------------------

-CloudStack 4.14 version and above introduces a new backup and recovery framework that provides CloudStack users the ability to backup their guest VMs for recovery purposes, in case they suffer a hardware or software issue with their instances or the underlying infrastructure.
+CloudStack version 4.14 introduces a new backup and recovery framework that provides CloudStack users the ability to backup their guest VMs for recovery purposes, in case they suffer a hardware or software issue with their instances or the underlying infrastructure.
 This framework allows CloudStack to be integrated with backup and recovery providers, as pluggable solutions.
 Each provider should implement the backup and recovery methods provided by the framework in their own way.

-The current implementation supports the following hypervisors and providers:
+The following providers are supported:

 - VMware with Veeam Backup and Recovery